metakeule/csscleaner/README.md

 # csscleaner
-client to the service www.codebeautifier.com
+client to the service csstidy